 So, how can we tap into diversity?

 Start at the beginning.
-You are looking to increase the diversity of your workforce – and that can mean diversity of ethnicity, race, background, education, ability, but also diversity of thought, experience, and education.
+You are looking to increase the diversity of your workforce – and that can mean diversity of ethnicity, race, background, education, and ability, but also diversity of thought, experience, and education.
 Now would be the time to dive deep into your application and recruitment processes to find out if, how, and why your diverse candidates are excluded from consideration.
 Is unconscious bias a factor?
 Is your process accessible to all?
 Are you providing alternative formats to complete the application process?
 These are just some of the questions you want to answer to create a more inclusive recruitment process.
 Need more help connecting with skilled, diverse talent?
 Let’s talk!

 Policies for everyone